Ridingduck/Tera-CardSwitch-Op-Code/README.md

-I will only update op codes for pet skill and card switch modules.
+ only update op codes for pet skill and card switch modules.